Simple Graphics [1/15]

 for #x=800..100 -=75

-The source code of demonstrational programs uses programming concepts that are not immediately explained.
+The source code of demonstrational programs uses programming concepts

 Important: